AlexaCRM/alexacrm.github.io/integration-cds/getting-started.md

 ## Set authentication keys

-By default, Integration CDS use a Wordpress `AUTH_KEY` constant for encryption purposes.
+By default, Dataverse Integration use a Wordpress `AUTH_KEY` constant for encryption purposes.
 To ensure maximum security you may want to create specific authentication constants to use by the plugin:
 - `ICDS_AUTH_KEY` - Used to encrypt sensitive data such as application secret.
 - `ICDS_FORM_AUTH_KEY` - Used for safe forms processing.